Discounts for children on London transport are straightforward for children aged 10 and under. For children aged 11-15 it’s slightly more complicated.

 All you need is proof of age and a passport-sized photo – it doesn’t have to be photo quality – it could be something you print from your PC, but there are usually photo booths at train stations.
 They will make a free photocard for you on the spot.

-Child single cash fares 2016
+Child single full fares 2017

-These are the full cash fares for the underground for children aged 11-15 if they travel without an 11-15 Zip Oyster card, Visitor Oyster Discount or a Travelcard.
+These are the full fares for the underground for children aged 11-15 if they travel without an 11-15 Zip Oyster card, Visitor Oyster Discount or a Travelcard.